mapmeld/gitjk/README.md

 ## Install

+You need to run npm install and alias to fully install.
-You can't just npm install!
-The module is named gitjk but you can set up an alias for it to pipe the last command into the program.
+The module is named gitjk but you need to set up an alias to pipe the most recent commands into the program.

 ### OSX or BSD